tetratelabs/wazero/RATIONALE.md

 ## API Design

+### Why is `context.Context` inconsistent?

+It may seem strange that only certain API have an initial `context.Context` parameter.
+We originally had a `context.Context` for anything that might be traced, but it turned out to be only useful for lifecycle and host functions.

+For instruction-scoped aspects like memory updates, a context parameter is too fine-grained and also invisible in practice.
+For example, most users will use the compiler engine, and its memory, global or table access will never use go's context.

 ### Why does `api.ValueType` map to uint64?

 WebAssembly allows functions to be defined either by the guest or the host,